-Somehow I feel that is right.
+I feel that is right.

 I don't want my body to get used to the same interval distance.

 Many runners do 400-metre intervals.
-Sure, add them in occassionally, but even for 5K-race-preparation I suggest to go a bit longer than that.
+Sure, add them in occassionally, but even for 5K-race-preparation I suggest to add more variation.
+And go a bit longer than that.
 400 metres is so short!

 A longer effort resembles better what you have to go through in a race.